mnot/I-D/binary-structured-headers/draft.md

 Its fields are:

-* Length: The number of octets used to represent the members, encoded as per {{!RFC7541}}, Section 5.1, with a 3-bit prefix
+* Length: The number of octets used to represent the members, encoded as per {{Section 5.1 of RFC7541}}, with a 3-bit prefix
 * Item(s): Length octets containing the Item(s) in the List

 An Item in an Inner List MUST NOT be an Inner List (0x1).